jayzheng98/jayzheng98.github.io/_notes/Online Programming.md

 }
 ```

-2. If the entrance is not unique, use "for" loops (usually 2) in the main func to traverse all the entrances.<br>
-   - ***BM57 Number of islands** needs to use loops to find 1 to define the entrance of an island.
+2. If the entrance is not unique, use "for" loops (usually 2) in the main func to traverse all the entrances.
+For example, **BM57 Number of islands** needs to use loops to find 1 to define the entrance of an island.
 Every time we pass in a position in an island, 0 should be set first, but it cannot be restored to 1 after passing out!
-Otherwise, we would enter the same island multiple times during the loops.)*
+Otherwise, we would enter the same island multiple times during the loops.

 ### HJ67 & HJ89 24点游戏 (24-point game)
 1. Use array "rec" to mark whether the number is used to achieve the full arrangement：